 Pattern recognition studies on risk factors in urinary stone formation – studying the relationship between stone formation, diabetes and hypertension which is probably largely due to our so-called ‘bad western diet’ which contains too much salt and sugar.

 A study which sought to define the roles of oxalate (and the compounds that are metabolised to form oxalate in the body) in calcium oxalate stone formation.
-Also, to define how much oxalate derives from various sources such as dietary intake of oxalate (it is present in most fruit, vegetables and cereals), the metabolic production of oxalate within the body, and possible genetic differences between stone formers and non-stone formers.
+Also, to define how much oxalate derives from various sources such as dietary intake (it is present in most fruit, vegetables and cereals), the metabolic production of oxalate within the body, and possible genetic differences between stone formers and non-stone formers.

-Dr. Robertson also worked with Dr. John Hothersall and his research group in the Stone Cell Pathology Unit at UCL which has studied the effects of calcium oxalate crystals (the basis of kidney stones) on certain proteins that protect the kidney.
+Dr Robertson also worked with Dr John Hothersall and his research group in the Stone Cell Pathology Unit at UCL which has studied the effects of calcium oxalate crystals (the basis of kidney stones) on certain proteins that protect the kidney.
 Stones might be prevented by promoting these proteins.
-Dr. Wildman and Professor Robert Unwin went on to study the consequences for the kidney of a ‘fat food diet’ - its possible effects on kidney acid handling and the related risk of stone disease.
+Dr Wildman and Professor Robert Unwin went on to study the consequences for the kidney of a ‘fat food diet’ – its possible effects on kidney acid handling and the related risk of stone disease.

 The data base started by Bill Robertson is still used even though Bill has retired.
 Professor Robert Kleta, with the London Kidney Stone Research Consortium, is studying the genetic basis of renal stone disease.
 The prevalence of kidney stones has increased in most countries over the past century and while most of them are not life-threatening they can cause significant pain and cost to affected individuals and to society.
 There is a family history of kidney stones in up to half of all the patients diagnosed with this condition, but so far little progress has been made in understanding the genetic causes.
 Funding from the Trust helped to provide the technology which is being used to carry out a wide-ranging three-year genetic study in patients in the database.

-Dr. Gill Rumsby and Professor John Masters studied the effect of hyperoxaluria on gene expression in the kidney.
+Dr Gill Rumsby and Professor John Masters studied the effect of hyperoxaluria on gene expression in the kidney.
 Hyperoxaluria arises from a defect in the enzymes that control oxalate metabolism and large amounts of oxalate accumulate within the patient’s body, particularly in the kidneys and urine where it combines with calcium and causes the formation of multiple stones.
 In many cases the disorder results from a genetic defect that manifests itself in childhood.
 This project aimed to increase the understanding of the progression of oxalate-induced renal disease through the culture of cells shed into the urine of patients with hyperoxaluria to see if they could be used as an indirect non-invasive, means of studying the kidney in these patients.

 In the 1980s there was a revolution in the surgical management of stones in the kidney and ureter (the tube that takes urine from the kidney to the bladder).
 The late John Wickham, Consultant Urologist at the St. Peter’s Hospitals, had long held the view that the standard operation that involved making an incision about 15 to 20cm long to remove a stone that might be only 5 to 15mm in diameter was ridiculous.
-He led a team which developed techniques for making an incision about 15mm in long and removing the stone with the aid of a telescope (endoscopic removal).
+He led a team that developed techniques for making an incision about 15mm in long and removing the stone with the aid of a telescope (endoscopic removal).

 Working with Mr Ron Miller, several modalities were developed to fragment larger stones so that they too could be removed through these small incisions.
 This equipment is now widely used in the NHS and provides a safe and minimally invasive alternative to major surgery, with a rapid recovery time.